We are mom-supported. As an Amazon Associate I earn from qualifying purchases.

 Why Enfamil Gentlease or Similac Sensitive

-Firstly, Similac Sensitive does not contain even a single trace of lactose for babies who are unable to digest the sugars.
+Firstly, Similac Sensitive does not contain even a single trace of lactose which is an advantage for babies who are unable to digest the sugars.
 Instead, it is whey protein that’s completely hydrolyzed to be easily tolerated by the sensitive tummies.

 Like Similac Sensitive, Enfamil Gentlease is a blend of digestible proteins that have virtually been reduced into tiny pieces so it’s gentle to the baby’s tummy.